Operational - Replacement Training Units: History

 When the Army Air Corps began its great expansion program in 1939, no provision for operational training existed outside the combat groups themselves.
 Graduates of the flying schools were assigned either to fill the requirements of existing combat squadrons or to round out the cadre taken from an older unit to form a new one.
 Each combat squadron was responsible for training its own personnel in order to meet proficiency standards set by training directives from the GHQ Air Force.
 This method was developed after World War I, and was used successfully in the peacetime Air Corps of the 1920s and 1930s.

-However, with war imminent, the number of authorized groups in the Air Corps had risen from twenty-five in April 1939 to eighty-four.
-With this expansion, the level of experience in all groups had declined sharply, with bad effect on operational training.
-Although there were other causes for the inefficacy of training, including a shortage of planes and of maintenance services, it was clear enough that the Air Corps could not plan indefinitely upon having enough cadres sufficiently experienced to guarantee prompt lifting of whole units to the desired level of proficiency.
+With war imminent, the number of authorized groups in the Air Corps had risen from twenty-five in April 1939 to eighty-four.
+With the withdrawal of cadres to form new units for this expansion, the average level of experience in all groups had declined sharply, with a corresponding effect on operational training.
+Although there were multiple other causes for the inefficacy of training, such as a shortage of planes and maintenance services, it was clear enough to the Air Corps that it could not plan its training based upon having enough cadres sufficiently experienced to guarantee prompt lifting of whole units to the desired level of proficiency.